-- Stage 2 – August to December.
-Once the application has been screened and seen to meet the charity’s criteria for a grant, the applicant will be visited by a Hope for Youth Northern Ireland trustee or adviser.
+Stage 2 – Between August to January (the following year).
+Once the application has been screened to confirm that it meets the charity’s criteria for a grant, the applicant will be visited by a Hope for Youth Northern Ireland trustee or adviser.

 The Payment of Grants

 The first tranche will be paid in March/April (this is at Stage 3 of the timetable for applications).
 Recipients will also be invited to attend an awards ceremony which will usually take place during the spring.